sergioafanou/smart-cv/_posts/2021-04-01-from-our-community-adobes-sea-md-on-creative-leadership-the-warung-race-in-indonesia-and-more.md

 ---
-title : From our community: Adobe’s SEA MD on creative leadership, the warung race in Indonesia, and more…
+title : "From our community: Adobe’s SEA MD on creative leadership, the warung race in Indonesia, and more…"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://e27.co/from-our-community-20210325/